vimagick/dockerfiles/pptpd/README.md

 $ docker-compose up -d
 ```

+> WARNING: YOU NEED TO REBOOT IF CONTAINER RESTARTED.

 You must open the following ports:

 - To allow PPTP tunnel maintenance traffic, open `1723/tcp`.